 PTSD, Trauma based Anxiety

 PTSD stands for Post Traumatic Stress Disorder.
 It is one of the best initialisms in the psychiatric part of medicine as it literally tells you what it is in plain language.
 This is the Stress one feels after a traumatic situation, where that stress has reached the level of a disorder – that is, it interferes with your quality of life.
+The stress feels like Anxiety.

 One person’s bad experience can be another person’s trauma, and that other person’s bad day can be the first person’s trauma.
 What I am trying to say here is that trauma is personal.
-Most of us would agree on some common themes of what should be a traumatic experience for most people, such as war, death, pain etc; but not everyone will agree on uncommon themes, such as a long term adversarial experience with a parent, or workplace bullying, or being misnamed.
+Most of us would agree on some common themes of what should be a traumatic experience for most people, such as war, death, significant pain etc; but not everyone will agree on uncommon themes, such as a long term adversarial experience with a parent, or workplace bullying, or being misnamed / misgendered.

 I have included PTSD here as a common aspect of the condition is anxiety about when symptoms are going to occur, anxiety regarding a recurrence of the traumatic event and the avoidance of certain stimuli.

-PTSD can be exaggerated by untreated and undiagnosed ADHD, various Personality Disorders and/or anxiety disorder.
-Sometimes a traumatic event can exaggerate the symptoms of these and be mistaken for PTSD.
-For those who are assessing, it is important to do a careful investigation of when traits first appeared and not stop looking when a traumatic event has been identified.
-In my experience, it is not uncommon that behaviours and traits pre-date the traumatic event, and the traumatic experience has dysregulated a management method.
+For those who are assessing, it is important to do a careful investigation of when traits first appeared and not stop looking when a traumatic event has been identified (as in, ignoring that symptoms pre-exist a discovered traumatic event).
+In my experience, it is not uncommon that behaviours and traits pre-date the traumatic event, and the traumatic experience has dysregulated a management method, leading to a misdiagnosis and thus the wrong treatment plan / treatment focus.

 Treating PTSD requires talking therapy and is frequently supported by medications, especially if there is a background condition identified that was not previously being treated.